Responsible Use Policy

 - Respect the limited capacity of the University's computer resources, and limit use so as not to consume an unreasonable amount of those resources or to interfere unreasonably with the activity of other users.

-- Protect their usernames and passwords, UST IDs and PINs, from unauthorized use.
+- Protect their usernames and passwords from unauthorized use.